Jan has been cooking and writing about food for over 20 years. She has cooked on multiple television stations, including the Food Network.

 - 1 tablespoon vodka (optional)

 Note: The vodka really isn't necessary if you are going to serve the sorbet within about 24 hours.
 But it does help keep it loose enough to scoop if you want to make it ahead.

 Note: If you choose to use vodka, it will help to keep the sorbet workable once hardened off in the freezer.
 This particular recipe tends to stay workable anyway, but your freezer may be set extra cold, and the alcohol helps keep it scoopable.
-If you want to make it ahead by a couple of days, you may want to check it to make sure it hasn't hardened too much—depending on your freezer setting you may end up with a giant lemon popsicle—not necessarily a bad thing, but it can be hard to serve.
+If you want to make it ahead by a couple of days, you may want to check it to make sure it hasn't hardened too much—depending on your freezer setting, you may end up with a giant lemon popsicle.
+This is not necessarily a bad thing, but it can be hard to serve.
 A little splash of vodka helps keep that from happening, and allows you to make it ahead if you wish.

 Fresh Lemon Zest Is Key